• Skip to primary navigation

 The Grand Canyon is one of my favorite stops in the Southwestern United States.
 There’s really no place like it.

 If you’ve never been to the Grand Canyon before, you’ll want to spend a few hours just enjoying the view from the various lookout points along the South Rim of the canyon.
-Each lookout offers a unique perspective and another chance to marvel at the beauty that mother nature can create.
+Each lookout offers a unique perspective and another chance to marvel at the beauty of this incredible destination.

 You can make a mini Grand Canyon road trip by starting at the easternmost lookout point and driving west to stop at each lookout along the way.
 The easternmost lookout is Desert View Watchtower which you can easily navigate to with Google Maps.